ozcanay/TemplateMetaprogramming/README.md

 Inspects the declared type of an entity or the type and value category of an expression.

+# constexpr

+constexpr functions might be evaluated at compile-time, if the input is known at compile-time.
+Otherwise, it is executed at run-time.

 # consteval

+The consteval specifier declares a function or function template to be an immediate function, that is, every potentially evaluated call (i.e. call out of an unevaluated context) to the function must (directly or indirectly) produce a compile time constant expression. (**History lesson: It used to be spelled constexpr! in a previous revision of the paper.**)

+In contrast, constexpr functions may be evaluated at compile time or run time, and need not produce a constant in all cases.
+Same as constexpr, a consteval specifier implies inline.

+**At most one** of the constexpr, consteval, and constinit specifiers is allowed to appear within the same sequence of declaration specifiers.
 # constinit

+constinit is invented to prevent static order initialization fiasco:

+Initializing a variable with static storage duration might result in two outcomes:

+1. The variable is initialized at compile-time (constant-initialization);
+2. The variable is initialized the first time control passes through its declaration.

+Case (2) is problematic because it can lead to the static initialization order fiasco, which is a source of dangerous bugs related to global objects.

+The constinit keyword can only be applied on variables with static storage duration.
+If the decorated variable is not initialized at compile-time, the program is ill-formed (i.e. does not compile).

+Using constinit ensures that the variable is initialized at compile-time, and that the static initialization order fiasco cannot take place.

+It does **NOT** make the variable immutable.
+So, it does not imply const.
+It also does not imply constexpr.
+However, constexpr **does** imply constinit.

 # constexpr if